The Traditional Chinese Medicine Perspective of Low Back Pain

 The disruption of Qi that results in low back pain is usually associated with the following three disharmonies:

-Weak Kidney Qi – In Oriental medicine, the lower back is referred to as the “dwelling of the Kidneys”.
+In Oriental medicine, the lower back is referred to as the “dwelling of the Kidneys.”
 The majority of chronic low back pain conditions are associated with Kidney Deficiency.
-Kidney Deficiency type pain is dull and comes and goes.
-It is usually aggravated by over tiredness and improves with rest.
+Kidney Deficiency-type pain is dull and comes and goes.
+It is usually aggravated by overexertion and improves with rest.

-If you or someone you love suffers from acute and chronic back pain, please call to find out more about how acupuncture and TCM can help you.
+If you or someone you love suffers from acute or chronic back pain, contact us to learn more about how acupuncture and TCM can help.

 Source: Qi Mail